dmartine/TNRIS-workshop/web/wab_first_app.md

 7. Click `Save`.

-8. Click `Launch` to test the application.
-9. Click in the search bar and type Amaya's Taco Village to find the feature for that restaurant inspect
+8. Click `Launch` to test the application try searching for your favorite spot (e.g., Amaya's Taco Village) to view the score.